The 13th Floor Elevators: Legacy

 In the 2000 movie High Fidelity, "You're Gonna Miss Me" is heard in the opening scene, and is the first song on the movie soundtrack album.

 In 2006, Dell Computers used "You're Gonna Miss Me" in a television ad for their XPS laptop.

 On April 24, 2007, during a radio promotion/interview before a concert, Jesse Lacey of Brand New credited the inspiration and a few lyrics for the song Degausser to Roky Erickson.

+In 2007, the band's biographer Paul Drummond published his first book, Eye Mind: The Saga of Roky Erickson and The 13th Floor Elevators, which was based upon an extensive oral history.

 In 2009, "You're Gonna Miss Me" was used at length during a scene in episode 21 of Alan Ball's HBO series True Blood, culminating in a frantic, ultimately unsuccessful attempt by Lafayette Reynolds and Lettie Mae Thornton to remove Tara Thornton from the demonic influence of maenad Maryann Forrester.

 The band has also been an influence on the "stoner rock" scene.
 Bands such as Queens of the Stone Age, Nebula, and Names and Faces regard them as an important influence.

 Noted Hollywood actor Johnny Depp praised the Elevators in a 2004 interview with Esquire magazine: "Roky Erickson and the 13th Floor Elevators, a band out of Texas.
 They were basically the first psychedelic-rock band.
 1965.
 And if you listen to old 13th Floor Elevators stuff—Roky Erickson especially, his voice—and then go back and listen to early Led Zeppelin, you know that Robert Plant absolutely copped everything from Roky Erickson.
 And it's amazing.
 And Roky Erickson is sitting in Austin, Texas; he's just there.
 And Robert Plant had a huge hit.
 It always goes back to those guys, you know?
 I love those fucking guys."